 "She's right," Peter said, a bit squeakily.
 "I mean, sure, you guys are all fine and dandy with a wand," he said, motioning to the others.
 "But what about me?
 I barely passed Herbology," he said, leaning his head in his palm.

 "You'll be fine, Pete," Remus said, clapping him on the back.
 "Think about it.
 We've known each other for seven years.
 We know how to work together, and we really care about each other.
 Dumbledore chose us for a reason."
-Mary looked down again, tears prickling her lashes.
+Mary looked down again.

 "He must trust you," Marlene said, taking Mary's hand.
 "I know I do."

 "But how can you say that," Mary said exasperatedly.
 She stood up in frustration, leaving her wand where she was sitting previously.
 "I'm friends with Emmeline, and Samantha," she said, rattling off some names of Ravenclaws in their year.
-"You don't hear the name Mary associated with Lily and James, or Dorcas and Sirius."
+"You don't hear the name Mary associated with Lily and James."
 She sat back down, this time her tears falling from her eyes.

 "Do you remember Alice and Frank," Lily said, inching closer to Mary, leaving James reluctantly.
 Mary nodded yes, her head now faced down, her hair swinging in front of it.